benjaminpbritcliffe-netizen/cyber-portfolio/tryhackme/network.md

 the IP header; error messages include a copy of the offending packet’s IP header.

+ping: This command uses ICMP to test connectivity to a target system and measures the round-trip time (RTT).

+traceroute: This command is called traceroute on Linux and UNIX-like system, and tracert on MS Windows systems.
+It uses ICMP to discover the route from your host to the target.

 ---

 ## DNS Records (Zone Files)